-All manufacturers, drivers, Competitors and Officials participating in the Series undertake, on behalf of themselves, their employees and their agents, to observe all the provisions as supplemented or amended of the Code, the Technical Regulations, Bulletins and Clarifications from the SRO Sporting Board issued during the season, and the present Sporting Regulations.
-Bulletins will be approved by the parent ASN, which is the RACB (Royal Automobile Club of Belgium).
+2.1 All Drivers, Competitors and Officials participating in the series undertake, on behalf of themselves, their employees and their agents, to observe all the provisions as supplemented or amended of the Code, the GT4 Technical Regulations issued by the RACB, Bulletins and Clarifications from the SRO Sporting Board issued during the season, and the present Sporting Regulations.
+Bulletins will be approved by the parent ASN, which is the RACB.